GLOBAL MARKETS-Stocks reach for records as U.S. jobless claims dive

 NEW YORK, July 1 (Reuters) - Global stock markets rose on strong European and U.S. shares on Thursday, with stocks brushing off a rapid re-acceleration in coronavirus cases and oil and the dollar extending their first-half rallies.

-On Wall Street, the S&P 500 index kicked off the second half of the year at record levels after data revealed that weekly jobless claims in the United States fell to a 21-year-low.
+On Wall Street, the S&P 500 index kicked off the second half of the year at a record high as data showed fewer-than-expected weekly jobless claims, while energy stocks were supported by a spike in oil prices.

 London, Frankfurt, Paris and Milan overcame a midmorning wobble to keep the pan-European STOXX 600 reaching for a record high.